hamed415/ArticlesViewer/README.md

 >This module uses retrofit and API models (in model package) to call and return json response from http://newsapi.org/ site.
 Dependency Injection is used when it was required

+# Improvements to be done
+> We should manage the text on title and description to remove html or special charactes.
+Those texts should also be managed so it is not chopped at the end of the line.
+I see that the first image does not load as it should.

 # Challenges
 > The json file returned had nulls in some parameters which was causing the app to crash. solution: The ApiModels accepts null value and the mapper on app side handles it
 The retrofit was not working properly.
 Solution: the wrong API model was used and replaced with right one